sbmlteam/libsbml-build-scripts/species/many_linux/README.md

 * build_libsbml.sh
 * build_libsbml_experimental.sh

 NOTE!
 Root (sudo) level access is required to run docker containers.

+TODO: Python 2.6 support is being deprecated in many_linux so should be removed from the build.